MochiTarts/Find-Dining-The-Bridge/README.md

 $ git checkout {{ environment }}
 $ git merge master
 ```
-Push the changes to the remote branch.
+Commit and push the changes.
 ```
 $ git push
 ```
 The actions workflow will take ~10 minutes to complete.
 Then wait an additional ~5 minutes for watchtower to rebuild the docker containers.
-You can visit then visit the updated environment site.
+You can then visit the updated environment site.

 <br/>